5 Ways Technology Consultants Can Manage Their E&O Exposure

 E&O Risk Management Tip #2: Communicate Clearly and Frequently

-- Send updates when things change, even when they change for the worse.
+- Send updates when projects change, even when they change for the worse.

 - Send an email confirming any verbal exchange with the client so you have a record of how the project progressed.